dotnet/performance/docs/profiling-workflow-corefx.md

 ![Actual Source File](img/vs_profiler_15_memory_source_file.png)

-### PerfView
+# PerfView

-PerfView is the ultimate .NET Profiler and if you are new to PerfView it's recommended to read it's tutorial or watch the tutorial [videos](https://channel9.msdn.com/Series/PerfView-Tutorial).
+PerfView is the ultimate .NET Profiler and if you are new to PerfView **it's recommended to read it's tutorial or watch the tutorial [videos](https://channel9.msdn.com/Series/PerfView-Tutorial)**.

 ![Welcome Screen](img/perfview_0_welcome.png)

-#### CPU Investigation
+## CPU Investigation

 We can **Collect** profile data by either **Run**ning a standalone executable (or command) or **Collect**ing the data machine wide with explicit start and stop.

 ![Collect Menu Items](img/perfview_1_collect.png)

-When profiling local CoreFX build it's recommended to Run a standalone repro app using CoreRun.
+When profiling local CoreFX build it's recommended to **Run** a standalone repro app using CoreRun.

 ![Run CoreRun](img/perfview_2_run_corerun.png)